pencleanenergy/MATCH-model/README.md

 	- Greg will then review the edit and merge it into the master branch, which will then delete the feature branch.

 # TESTING
-NOTE: The run_tests.py module has not been tested with SWITCH247
-To test the entire codebase, run this command from the root directory:
+NOTE: The run_tests.py module has not been tested with MATCH To test the entire codebase, run this command from the root directory:

 	python run_tests.py